Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-search.md

 ## Permissions

-The search results are filtered based on the permissions associated with the Application Key.
+The search results are filtered based on the permissions associated with the Application.
 An Application requires at least one `read` [permission](https://docs.basistheory.com/#permissions-permission-types) to search for Tokens.
 In order to search the `data` field, the Application’s permissions must allow [unrestricted](https://docs.basistheory.com/#tokens-token-restriction-policies) access to plaintext Token data.
 Searching the `type`, `metadata`, and `created_at` fields only require a `read` permission.

 ## Query Syntax